jecaro/htagcli/README.md

 - Album directory: Checks that all files from an album are stored in the same directory
 - Cover file: Checks the presence of a cover image in the album directory
+- Album tags: Checks that the tags from all files in an album are the same

 For more information about available checks, run: